AlexTISYoung/snipar/README.md

 # sibreg
-sibreg is a python library for performing robust GWAS using sibling pairs with a random effects model for within family phenotypic correlations
+sibreg is a python library for performing robust GWAS using nuclear family data with a random effects model for within family phenotypic correlations

+sibreg also contains scripts for imputing missing parental genotypes from sibling pairs (provided IBD sharing information) and from parent-offspring pairs (with one missing parent)

 # Main features: